WHAT IS HAPPENING TO THE PENGUINS?

-Of all the penguins in the world, two kinds need to live in the areas of Antarctica where ice forms on the ocean: the small Adélie Penguin (10 pounds) and the large Emperor Penguin (50 pounds).
+Of all the penguins in the world, two kinds need to live in the areas of Antarctica where ice forms on the ocean: the small Adélie Penguin (4 kg or 10 pounds) and the large Emperor Penguin (25kg or 50 pounds).
 The lives of these penguins are being altered by changing climate.

-On land, Adélies (left) are quick and can jump from rock to rock, and climb very steep slopes easily.
+On land, Adélies (left) are quick, can jump from rock to rock, and climb very steep slopes easily.
 They build nests out of small rocks, especially those left behind by glaciers.
 The prefer areas to build nests that are not steep.
 In contrast, the Emperor (right) is large, slow and clumsy.
 Instead of building a nest on land, one large egg is nestled on their feet and covered by a fold of skin on their lower stomach.
-Thus, Emperors raise chicks on flat frozen ocean instead of needing to find land.
+Thus, Emperors raise chicks on flat frozen ocean that remains almost the whole year in coastal bays.

 Most of Antarctica’s coast is too steep or icy even for Adélie penguins.
 They need gently sloping beaches to move out of the sea.
 Emperor Penguins don’t climb at all, so they form colonies on the frozen sea in places where the ice will not disappear until after their chicks are grown.
 These areas are very protected from the weather.
 Therefore in the section of coast shown above, Emperor penguins could form a colony but not Adelie penguins.
 Antarctica is larger than the US and Mexico combined, but the total amount of nesting space available for ALL the penguins could fit within the city limits of New York, Los Angeles or London.

 In winter and early spring, the coldest time of the year, Antarctic seas freeze into a solid sheet, which from time to time is broken into pieces by the wind and waves.
 The pieces are called ice floes.
 Penguins often hang out on ice floes when they’re not swimming.
-In winter the Adelies must move to where there is at least a few hours of daylight and open water between the ice floes in order to feed.
+In winter the Adélies must move to where there is at least a few hours of daylight and open water between the ice floes in order to feed.

 Penguins swim in the ocean, looking under the ice to find their food.

 We know only a little about Emperor Penguins because they lay their eggs during the dark of winter.
 It is very difficult for people to see Emperor Penguins at this time, except with a very strong flashlight!
 Most Emperors live where there are at least a few hours of daylight or twilight each day; a few live so far south that the sun never rises for 3 months.

-Here, through the window of a helicopter, you see clumps of Emperor penguins that are nesting on the frozen sea.
+Here, through the window of a helicopter, you see clumps of Emperor Penguins that are nesting on the frozen sea.
 The icebergs are resting on the ocean bottom, about 100 m (300 ft) below.
-The icebergs remain there even for hundreds of years, and lock the sea ice in place long enough (7 months) for the chicks to grow up before the ice melts.
+The icebergs remain there even for hundreds of years, and lock the sea ice in place long enough (7 months each year) for the chicks to grow up before the ice melts.
 Sea ice that has been locked in place is called fast ice.

-Emperors do not build nests but carry their egg and small chick on top of their feet in a large pouch near their feet.
-After a few weeks, chicks can stand on the ice but are protected by their parents from the cold.
-If the ice disappears before the chicks can take care of themselves they will be swept into the sea.
+Emperors do not build nests but carry their egg and small chick on top of their feet in a large pouch formed by a fold of skin.
+A few weeks after hatching, chicks can stand on the sea ice but are protected by their parents from the cold.
+If the sea ice disappears before the chicks can take care of themselves they will be swept into the sea.

 The Emperor Penguin colony where the movie “March of the Penguins” was filmed has been shrinking, as you can see in the above graph.
 The colony (Pt Géologie) is located in northern Antarctica where temperatures have been steadily rising, and winds have been increasing.
 Also, humans built a bunch of buildings very close by, and the human activity bothers the penguins.
-In recent years, the ice has become too thin, and so it blows away before the chicks are grown.
+In recent years, the sea ice has become thinner, and at times it has blown away before the chicks are grown.
 Therefore, fewer and fewer young penguins have been returning to live in this colony.
 Many have moved to a nearby section of coast where it won’t be so likely to blow away and where it is peaceful.
 One colony in the northernmost part of Antarctica has disappeared once the fast ice disappeared.
 Most Emperor Penguin colonies occur much farther south where temperatures are still very cold.
 This could change, however, if global warming trends continue.

 In some areas of Antarctica, warming temperatures are creating changes that benefit Adélie Penguins.
 In southern portions of the Antarctic coast, areas of once impenetrable pack ice have loosened allowing easier access by penguins.
 Penguins would much rather swim in the ocean than walk on sea ice that covers it.
 Up north, however, along the warmer Antarctic Peninsula, sea ice habitat that Adélies depend on is disappearing.
 These penguins exist only where there is sea ice for at least a portion of the year.

 Here, the bay has become completely covered by sea ice.
 This colony will disappear if the ice does not break into floes, forcing the penguins to walk too far to find open water and food.
 As the Antarctic warms, however, the sea ice in these areas will become less extensive and the penguins will do well, at least until the sea ice disappears completely.

 Due to global climate change, sea ice off the coast of some parts of Antarctica (orange, red) has been disappearing (and so have the penguins).
 In other parts (blue) sea ice is becoming more open and increasing (and so have the penguins).